openclarity/functionclarity/README.md

 ### Initialize and deploy FunctionClarity
 The command prompts the user to enter information regarding the installation of FunctionClarity.
 When this command will finish to run, FunctionClarity will be deployed to your AWS account and a configuration file will be created locally under ~/.fc, the default values for the sign/verify commands will be taken from this config file unless flags are supplied.
-This command must run from inside a folder that contains
 ```shell
 ./function-clarity init AWS
 enter Access Key: ********